aws/aws-cdk-rfcs/text/0340-firehose-l2.md

    We followed the common pattern of placing service integrations (where one service provides an interface that multiple other services implement) into a separate module.
-In contrast to many of the other modules that follow this pattern, a delivery stream cannot be created without some destination, as the destination is a key element of the service.
+In contrast to many of the other modules that follow this pattern, a delivery stream cannot be defined without some destination, as the destination is a key element of the service.
 It could be argued that these destinations should be treated as first-class and co-located with the delivery stream itself.
 However, this is similar to SNS, where a topic doesn’t have much meaning without a subscription and yet service